python-jsonschema/jsonschema/docs/validate.rst

         Any instance created after this function is called will pick up the supplied checker.

-        Arguments:

-            format (str):

-                the format that the decorated function will check
+        :argument str format: the format that the decorated function will check

-            raises (Exception):

-            the exception(s) raised by the decorated function when an invalid instance is found.
-The exception object will be accessible as the `jsonschema.exceptions.ValidationError.cause` attribute of the
+        :argument Exception raises: the exception(s) raised
+            by the decorated function when an invalid instance is found.
+The exception object will be accessible as the `jsonschema.exceptions.ValidationError.cause` attribute
-            resulting validation error.
+            of the resulting validation error.

 .. autoexception:: FormatError